 Besides the signs and symptoms caused by mantle cell lymphoma, the major complications of MCL are decreased lifespan and death.
 Other complications come from treatments, mainly chemotherapy treatment, and include the following:

-What is the prognosis of mantle cell lymphoma?
+What is the prognosis and survival rate of mantle cell lymphoma?

 Is it possible to prevent mantle cell lymphoma?

 Currently, there is no known way to prevent the genetic changes that drive MCL.

 Are there clinical trials for mantle cell lymphoma?